When it comes to the financial management of any business, it’s often said that Cash Is King!

 You can’t just look at your profit and loss statement (P&L) and get a grip on your cash flow.
 Many other financial figures feed into factoring your cash flow, including accounts receivable, inventory, accounts payable, capital expenditures, and taxation.

 Effective cash-flow management requires a laser focus on each of these drivers of cash, in addition to your profit or loss.
 Rules of accounting define Profit simply as revenue minus expenses.
-However, a smart business owner understand the fact that whether you earned a profit is not the same as knowing what happened to your cash.
+However, a smart business owner understands the fact that whether you earned a profit is not the same as knowing what happened to your cash.

 Find Out Your Breakeven Point